All Episodes

 Those are crimes.

-They they put the fix in because she was the favorite candidate that should win 100 million to zero.
+They put the fix in because she was the favorite candidate that should win 100 million to zero.

-And that he was a loathsome human being.
+And smelly Walmart people that support Trump and that he was a lonesome human being.

 And then we know it even got worse than that.

-So, you know, then we have you want Russia connections.
+So, you know, then we have, you want Russia connections?

 Well, Bill Clinton in the middle of Vladimir Putin, we have an FBI spy with great integrity.